Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API Changes**

+-   none

+**Others Changes**

+-   Add TelephonyService::deflectCall method to deflect a call to an other telephone number
+-   Update TelephonyService doc.

+### SDK for Node.JS 1.55 - April 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting January 2019, the LTS active version of Node.js migrated to version 10.
+This version of SDK Node.js is only compliant with this LTS active version.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

 -   Update ImsService::sendMessageToJidAnswer and XMPPService::sendChatMessage with a new parameter answeredMsg to allow to send a reply to a message
 -   Update ImsService::sendMessageToBubbleJidAnswer and XMPPService::sendChatMessageToBubble with a new parameter answeredMsg to allow to send a reply to a message
 -   Update conversationEventHandler to handle the conversation Events from server (create/update)